 How to Write the Perfect Wedding Vows

-Your wedding vows will set the stage for the rest of your wedding and to show your beau how much you love them.
+Your wedding vows will set the stage for the rest of your wedding.
 Here’s how to write the perfect vows.

 What is a Wedding Vow?

 Wedding or marriage vows are promises made by each partner in a couple during their wedding ceremony.
 They are the most significant part of a wedding as it is the crux of your whole relationship; you're promising that from that moment, you will work as a team and face the world together.

 Church weddings and many civil marriages adapt their vows from the Book of Common Prayer, dating back to 1549.
 However, one of the first occurrences of vows dates back to Medieval England 476 A.D.
 The Sarum Ritual relied on a set of procedures that are followed for any kind of public Christian Worship including weddings, masses and liturgies.
 The most common vows you'll hear at the majority of English speaking ceremonies and at Anglican churches are;